YuuichiAkagawa/USBH_MIDI/README.md

   Get the USB device address.

 ## ChangeLog
+2022.4.22 (1.0.0)
+* Add OnRelease() callback.
+* The timing for enabling PollEnable has been changed to before the onInit() callback.
+* Update vender specific code for Novation.

 2022.1.6 (0.6.1)
 * Fix for RecvData(uint8_t) does not work when CableNumber(CN) is non-zero.